alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-01-reason-behind-disagreement-among-imams.md

 hijri: Muharram 13, 1442 AH
 lang: en
 category: [madhabs]
-excerpt: "What are the causes of disagreement in legal opinions among Imams Malik, Al-Shafi'i and Ahmad ibn Hanbal (may Allah be Merciful with them)?"
+summary: "What are the causes of disagreement in legal opinions among Imams Malik, Al-Shafi'i and Ahmad ibn Hanbal (may Allah be Merciful with them)?"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz